JetBrains/kotlin-multiplatform-dev-docs/topics/kotlin-multiplatform-roadmap.md

 This will include improving quality and stability and introducing certain features so that developers who prefer IntelliJ IDEA for multiplatform development aren’t required to leave their preferred IDE.
 However, our ultimate goal is to provide a full-featured KMP experience in a dedicated KMP IDE for a broad audience.
-This includes developers who are just considering cross-platform development options and don’t have experience with IntelliJ IDEA or Android Studio (or those who believe that these technologies are only for backend and Android developers).
+This includes developers who are just considering cross-platform development options and don’t have experience with IntelliJ IDEA or Android Studio
+(or those who believe that these IDEs are only for backend and Android developers).

 ### What about KMP support in Android Studio?